writethedocs/www/docs/conf/prague/2018/sponsors/prospectus.rst

 A quick overview of the spaces:

 * The *Main Ballroom* is where talks and most sponsorship activity happens.
 * The *Unconference Room* is across from the main ballroom.
-This is where the Unconference & Job Fair will happen.
+This is where the Unconference & Job Fair happens.

 An overview of the conference schedule: